Rogue Male (novel): Legacy

 The book influenced David Morrell's first novel, the 1972 "hunted man" action thriller First Blood, which spawned the Rambo film series.
 Morrell has acknowledged the debt in several interviews, including: "When I started First Blood, back in 1968, I was deeply influenced by Geoffrey Household's Rogue Male."

 In 2005 Robert Macfarlane and Roger Deakin set out to find the possible location of the 'holloway' where the protagonist makes his stand in Dorset.
-Deakin writes of it in his posthumously published diaries Notes from Walnut Farm, and Macfarlane in his introduction to a reissue of Rogue Male and his own book Holloway.
+Deakin writes of it in his posthumously published diaries Notes from Walnut Farm, and Macfarlane in his introduction to a reissue of Rogue Male and his own book Holloway (2013).

+In William Gibson’s 2010 novel Zero History, protagonist Hollis Henry finds a copy of Rogue Male stacked in a birdcage in her room at the Cabinet Club in London, and continues reading it later in the story.

+The book plays a part in the 2024 novel The Ministry of Time by Kaliane Bradley.
+The 'expat' or time traveller Lt.
+Graham Gore (also known as 'eighteen forty seven') reads it more than once during his training to become a twenty-first century citizen.
+At the end of the book Rogue Male appears as a token of the love between the two main characters.